MicrosoftDocs/ATADocs/ATADocs/DeployUse/configure-event-collection.md

 ## Configuring Windows Event Forwarding

-### WEF configuration for the ATA Gateway
+### WEF configuration for ATA Gateway's with port mirroring

-To set up your domain controllers to mirror traffic to the ATA Gateway via port mirroring, follow the instructions below to configure Windows Event forwarding using Source Initiated configuration.
+After you configured port mirroring from the domain controllers to the ATA Gateway, follow the instructions below to configure Windows Event forwarding using Source Initiated configuration.
+This is one way to configure Windows Event forwarding.

 **Step 1: Add the network service account to the domain Event Log Readers Group.**

+In this scenario we are assuming that the ATA Gateway is a member of the domain.

 1. Open Active Directory Users and Computers, navigate to the **BuiltIn** folder and double click **Event Log Readers**.
 2. Select **Members**.
 4. If **Network Service** is not listed, click **Add**, type **Network Service** in the **Enter the object names to select** field.
 Then click **Check Names** and click **OK** twice.

 **Step 2: Create a policy on the domain controllers to set the Configure target Subscription Manager setting.**
 > [!Note] You can create a group policy for these settings and apply the group policy to each domain controller monitored by the ATA Gateway.
-The steps below are modifying the local policy of the domain controller.
+The steps below modify the local policy of the domain controller.

+1. Run the following command on each domain controller: *winrm quickconfig*
-1. From a command prompt type *gpedit.msc*.
+2. From a command prompt type *gpedit.msc*.
-2. Expand **Computer Configuration > Administrative Templates > Windows Components > Event Forwarding**
+3. Expand **Computer Configuration > Administrative Templates > Windows Components > Event Forwarding**

  ![Local policy group editor image](media/wef 1 local group policy editor.png)